-Jacob Vaark galloped along, sweating so heavily it salted his eyes.
-His rented horse, Regine, was drenched and panting.
+Not because our work is more, but because mothers nursing walking children rented horse, Regine, was drenched and panting.
 Mist, hot and rife with mosquitoes, could have dampened his spirit, but didn't.
-As usual, the ride from tk was hard, but he always took delight in the journey.
+As usual, the ride from the was hard, but he always took delight in the journey.
 Breathing the air of a world so new, so modern, so open to life never failed to invigorate him.
 Forests untouched since Noah; shorelines beautiful enough to bring tears.
-As he left Delaware [?] and crossed into Maryland, his feelings fought one another like tk.
+As he left to a draw, Delaware [?] and crossed into Maryland, his feelings fought one another like tk.

 Unlike the colony, the province could trade to foreign markets, a good thing, but it was Romish to the core, a bad thing.
 His sensibilities were offended by the lax, flashy, cunning of the papists.
 "Abhor that arrant whore of Rome."
 His entire school had memorized those lines from their primer.
-"And all her blasphemies; Drink not of her cursed cup; Obey not her decrees.
-Which did not mean you could not do business with them and he had out dealt them many times, especially here where tobacco and slaves were married, each currency clutching its partner's elbow.
-Finally, swatting mosquitoes and on the watch for mud snakes that startled the horse, he glimpsed the wide iron gates of Bliss and guided Regina through them.
+"And all her blasphemies; Drink not of her cursed cup; Obey not her decrees." not mean you could not do business with them and he had out-dealt them many times, especially here where tobacco and slaves were married, each currency But disdain was difficult to Cloako clutching its partner's elbow.
+Finally, swatting mosquitoes and on the watch for mud snakes that startled the horse, he glimpsed the wide iron gates of Bliss and He had heard howgrand it was, but was not prepared or what guided Regina through them.
 Far away to the right, beyond the iron fences enclosing the property and almost hidden by the mist, he saw rows of quarters, quiet, empty.
 In the fields, he reckoned, trying to limit the damage sopping weather had wrought on the crop.
 The comfortable smell of tobacco leaves, like fireplaces and good women serving ale, cloaked Bliss like balm.
 The path ended at a small brick plaza, announcing a prideful entrance to the house.
 He stopped.
 A boy appeared and, dismounting in some pain, Jacob Vaark handed over the reins, cautioning the boy.